Claiming tax relief

 Additional personal allowances are available for:

-Further details regarding deductions and additional allowances and how to claim them can be found in the return form guide.
+Further details regarding deductions and additional allowances and how to claim them can be found in the return form guides GN1 and GN1S.